Siribhoovalaya: Author

-The work is attributed to Jain monk Kumudendu Muni.
-He claims that he was guru of Amoghavarsha of Manyakheta and a disciple of virasena and jinasena of Dhavala.
+The work is attributed to Digambar Jain monk Kumudendu.
+He claims that he was guru of Rashtrakutas king Amoghavarsha and Ganga king shivamara II and a disciple of Acharya Virasena.
 However, not much is known about this monk.
 Scholars are divided about when he lived.
 Karlamangalam Srikantaiah, the editor of the first edition, claims that the work may have been composed around 800 AD.
 Dr Venkatachala Sastry, however, dates him and his work to the 15th century.
 He also claims that Kumudendu Muni belonged to a village called Yalavalli near Nandidurga in Chikkaballapura Taluk in Kolar district.
 He further dates the work to around the 1550-1600 period and suggests it might be even more recent.

-The Work
+Description

 The work is said to have around 600,000 verses, nearly 6 times as big as the ancient Indian epic Mahabharata.
 In total, there are 26 chapters constituting a very large volume of text, of which only three have been decoded.